soundata/soundata/docs/source/tutorial.rst

 You can indicate where the data would be stored and access by passing a path to ``data_home``, as explained below.
 Now ``us8k`` is a ``Dataset`` object containing common methods, described in the following.

 Downloading a dataset
 ^^^^^^^^^^^^^^^^^^^^^

+All dataset loaders in soundata have a ``download()`` function that allows the user to download:

+* The :ref:`canonical <faq>` version of the dataset (when available).
+* The dataset index, which indicates the list of clips in the dataset and the paths to audio and annotation files.

+The index, which is considered part of the source files of Soundata, is specifically downloaded by running ``download(["index"])`` and it will be directly stored in the indexes folder in the library (``soundata/datasets/indexes``).
-All dataset loaders in soundata have a ``download()`` function that allows the user to download the :ref:`canonical <faq>` version of the dataset (when available).
-When initializing a dataset it is important to correctly set up the directory where the dataset is going to be stored and retrieved.
+However, the user can indicate where the dataset files will be stored.
+To do so, when initializing a dataset it is important to correctly set up the directory where the dataset is going to be stored and retrieved.

 Downloading a dataset into the default folder: